BdR76/CSVLint/docs/readme.md

 happen that the beginning of the file displays column colors but at the end of the file it's still uncolored.

-There are four pre-defined color schemes you can select in the `Setttings` dialog.
+There are four pre-defined color schemes you can select using the `Highlighting` button on the `Plugins > CSV Lint > Setttings` dialog.
 At first time startup, the plug-in will select normal or darkmode color scheme, depending on the Dark Mode setting in the Notepad++ `config.xml`.